BagToad/Zendesk-Link-Collector/README.md

 ## Configuration
 Access the configuration page to set link regex patterns you would like to aggregate from tickets.

+Some default link patterns will be available when you install the extension.
+You can also download [a sample JSON file containing the default patterns](./samples/link-patterns.json) to import from the configuration page.

 ### Google Chrome and Firefox

 Click the ⚙️ icon in the top-right corner of the extension popup to open the configuration page.